MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/automated-investigations.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4bOeh]

-Automated investigation uses various inspection algorithms and processes used by analysts to examine alerts and take immediate action to resolve breaches.
-These capabilities significantly reduce alert volume, allowing security operations to focus on more sophisticated threats and other high-value initiatives.
+The technology in automated investigation uses various inspection algorithms and is based on processes that are used by security analysts.
+AIR capabilities are designed to examine alerts and take immediate action to resolve breaches.
+AIR capabilities significantly reduce alert volume, allowing security operations to focus on more sophisticated threats and other high-value initiatives.
 The [Action center](auto-investigation-action-center.md) keeps track of all the investigations that were initiated automatically, along with details, such as investigation status, detection source, and any pending or completed actions.

 > [!TIP]
 > Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp?ocid=docs-wdatp-automated-investigations-abovefoldlink).